 Revisiting the Death Zone with Five(ish) Doctors and Companions

-I purchased ‘The Five Doctors’ audiobook in Bath, November 2017!
+I purchased ‘The Five Doctors’ audiobook in Bath in November 2017!

 I enjoyed reading/listening to ‘The Five Doctors’ novelization/audiobook by Terrance Dicks very much.
 I have wanted to read this novelization since ‘The Five Doctors’ in one of my stories from the classic series to celebrate 20 years of the show.
 This was a rewarding and very intriguing experience.

 The audiobook for this novelization was released in November 2017.
 I purchased it a day after attending the ‘MCM Birmingham Comic Con’ where I saw Peter Davison, Janet Fielding and Sarah Sutton.
 It was at Waterstones in Bath where I purchased the audiobook.
 I was looking forward to it.

 I later purchased the novelization from Amazon and received the 1990s paperback edition in the post.
 I was disappointed that I didn’t get the original 1983 paperback edition of ‘The Five Doctors’ novelization.
 But so long as the audiobook followed what was in the novelization already, it was fine.

 I think its common knowledge that ‘The Five Doctors’ novelization was released in 1983 before the actual transmission of the TV story.
 I’m not sure how fans coped resisting the temptation of reading ‘The Five Doctors’ novelization before the TV story, but it must have been a great struggle for them.